livepeer/go-livepeer/doc/rtmpwebhookauth.md

     "presets":    ["Preset", "Names"]
 }
 ```
-and Livepeer node will use returned `ManifestID` for the stream.
+The Livepeer node will use the returned `manifestID` for the given stream.

-`ManifestID`, returned from webhook or provided in url shouldn't have backslahes in it, any other alpha-numeric characters allowed in url will do.
+The `manifestID` should consist of alphanumeric characters, only.
+Please avoid using any punctuation characters or slashes within the `manifestID`

-An optional streamKey can be passed in to protect the RTMP from playback.
-If the
-streamKey is omitted, then a random key is generated.
+An optional streamKey may be provided in order to protect the RTMP stream from playback.
+If the streamKey is omitted, a random key will be generated.

 Presets can be specified to override the default transcoding options.
 The available presets are listed [here](https://github.com/livepeer/go-livepeer/blob/master/common/videoprofile_ids.go).